brmedin/chargepol/README.md

 This Python code predicts charge layer polarity from lightning flashes.

-Minimum requirements: numpy v.1.16.4, glob, h5py v.2.9.0, sklearn v.0.21.2.
+Minimum requirements: numpy v.1.16.4, glob2 v.0.7, h5py v.2.9.0, sklearn v.0.21.2.
 Code has not been tested with other versions.

 It uses VHF Lightning Mapping Array Level 2 HDF5 files obtained from lmatools as input.
 Please refer to lmatools to convert LMA Level 1 data to Level 2.